HairyFotr/linter/README.md

 __Note:__ If you have instructions for another build tool or IDE, please make a pull request.

+## Displaying check names

+To display check names in the output use the printWarningNames switch:

+    scalacOptions += "-P:linter:printWarningNames:true"

+This may become the default in the next release.

 ## Enabling/Disabling checks

 Checks can be disabled using a plus-separated list of check names: